Ericsson/ered/README.md

 Send command to a specific client in asynchronous fashion.
 The provided callback function will be called with the reply.
-Note that the callback function will executing in the redis client process and should not hang or perform any lengthy task.
+Note that the callback function will executing in the client process and should not hang or perform any lengthy task.

 ### `get_clients/1`